 Bentleigh Sunday Market, also known as a Trash and Treasure market, has been in operation since 1977 making it one of the oldest in Melbourne.
-Proudly ran by local Rotary Club, entry is set at a gold coin donation and all proceeds go to fund worthy causes in the area.
-It is steeped in community spirit with many stall holders being ever present at the site for over 10 years!
+Proudly ran by the local Rotary Club, entry is set at a gold coin donation and all proceeds go to fund worthy causes in the area.
+It is steeped in community spirit with many stallholders being ever-present at the site for over 10 years!

 Bentleigh Sunday Market Rotary Club

-Key to the Bentleigh Sunday Market success is the tireless work put in by the Rotary Club of Bentleigh Moorabbin Central.
-Since the markets creation in 1977, over $2 million have been raised to support the local charities and projects.
+The key to the Bentleigh Sunday Market success is the tireless work put in by the Rotary Club of Bentleigh Moorabbin Central.
+Since the market creation in 1977, over $2 million have been raised to support the local charities and projects.

-On its first ever market day, Bentleigh Sunday Market had 73 vendors and raised more than $952 – putting that into context, that is around $3.5 thousand of today’s money.
+On its first-ever market day, Bentleigh Sunday Market had 73 vendors and raised more than $952 – putting that into context, that is around $3.5 thousand of today’s money.
 Funding projects in the past have ranged from Bushfire Support to the devastating Earthquakes in Haiti.
-On market days you will also discover various charity organisations promoting their causes.
+On market days you will also discover various charity organizations promoting their causes.

 Bentleigh Sunday Market Values